island-lang/island-lang.github.io/README.md

 **Island** (**I**mmutable, **s**equentia**l** **a**nd **n**on-**d**estructive) is a multiparadigm general-purpose programming language fusing aspects of imperative, functional, object-oriented, and logic programming.

-In its overall appearance and style, it attempts to follow a practical, non-academic programming approach aimed at real-world applications and mostly inclined towards the imperative, sequential programming style.
+In its overall appearance and style, it aims to follow a pragmatic programming approach aimed at real-world applications, and generally inclined towards the imperative, sequential programming style.

-However, the language cannot be formally classified as imperative (it has no mutable state), nor as truly functional (it doesn't promote an idiomatically functional style), nor as a traditional object-oriented language.
-It is not intended as a hybrid language, but attempts to promote a conceptually independent programming approach named **stateless-sequential programming**.
+However, the language cannot be formally classified as imperative (it has no mutable state), nor as truly functional (it does not promote an idiomatically functional style), nor as traditionally object-oriented language.
+It is not intended as a hybrid language, but represents a conceptually independent programming approach named **stateless-sequential programming**.

-The language also embeds an statically-typed **logic programming subsystem**, which significantly deviates from the Prolog tradition - that mostly concentrates on the centrality of relations, and instead encourages tight interconnections between relations, functions, generators and objects as complementary entities.
+The language also embeds an statically-typed **logic programming subsystem**, that significantly deviates from the Prolog tradition - which mostly concentrates on the centrality of relations, and instead encourages tight interconnections between relations, functions and objects as complementary entities.

 [TOC]
 # Introduction

 ## Design goals and constraints

-* **Require all variables and values to be strictly immutable**.
-I.e. both variables (locally and globally scoped, including object fields) and values (primitive and compound objects) must maintain their initial value, forever.
+* **Constrain all variables and values to be strictly immutable**.
+I.e. both variables (locally and globally scoped) and values (primitive and compound objects, including any of their fields) must maintain their initial value, forever.
 * Adapt common imperative constructs like loops, objects and generators, while maintaining strict adherence to full immutability.
 * Maintain a strict separation between pure and side-effect scopes (e.g. `function` vs `action`).
 * Maintain a look-and-feel roughly resembling popular imperative languages (e.g Python, Swift, C#, TypeScript).